UPPMAX/jobstats/README.md

     -p | --plot        Produce CPU and memory usage plot for each jobid

+    -b | --big-plot    Produce 'big plot' with double the usual dimensions.
+                       This implies '-p/--plot'.

     -q | --quiet       Do not produce table output

     -d                 Produce a header for table output